Would a Large Language Model Pay Extra for a View? Inferring Willingness to Pay from Subjective Choices: Discussion

-Additionally, we have included the unadjusted WTP values as calculated in~\cite{MASIERO2015117} throughout the paper.
-However, these values should also be adjusted for inflation to today.
-Therefore, we have also calculated the adjusted WTP values by dividing these values by the Consumer Price Index (CPI) of 2015 and multiplying it by the CPI of 2025.
-We used the following values: for the CPI of 2015 92.8 and for the CPI of 2025 109.4~\footnote{https://tradingeconomics.com/hong-kong/consumer-price-index-cpi}.
-These calculations, however, have a minor effect and do not cause conflicting findings to the ones mentioned above.
-Table~\ref{tab:adjusted_wtp} shows the original and adjusted WTP values.

-Figure~\ref{fig:overview} summarizes the third central finding of this study.
-Explicitly conditioning models on preferences for more expensive options, whether through in-context learning, persona assignment, or a combination of both, consistently leads to highly amplified WTP estimates.
-In contrast, conditioning on preferences for cheaper options yields WTP values that are closer to human benchmarks, in our experimental setup.
-An important exception arises when using persona-based conditioning with Gemini-3-Pro: in this case, the persona alone induces similarly extreme behavior, with the model consistently selecting the lowest-priced option regardless of other attributes.
+\paragraph{Hypothesis 2: Context-driven parameter shifts} Our second hypothesis covers the question of whether or not including user-specific information can lead to a shift in the estimated WTP values.
+Figure~\ref{fig:overview} clearly shows that it is possible to shift the WTP values both upward and downward by providing different context information on the user.
+More specifically, we find that, in general explicitly conditioning models on preferences for more expensive options, whether through in-context learning, persona assignment, or a combination of both, leads to highly amplified WTP estimates.
+In contrast, conditioning on preferences for cheaper options yield lowered WTP values compared to when no information was added in our experimental setup.
+Note that, in addition to some feature-specific exceptions, such as the increased WTP for all models for the view attribute when adding three cheap examples, another important exception arises when using persona-based conditioning with Gemini-3.1-Pro.
+In this case, the persona alone induces similarly extreme behavior, with the model consistently selecting the lowest-priced option regardless of other attributes.

-Overall, we find that the closest alignment with human preferences is achieved by providing three randomly generated examples favoring cheaper options.
-This result suggests that LLMs tend to overestimate human willingness to pay and that explicitly signaling preferences for more expensive choices can exacerbate this tendency.
-Consequently, caution is warranted when deploying LLMs as travel assistants, particularly when incorporating signals that emphasize higher-priced options.
-Depending on the model, persona-based conditioning may further intensify these effects.
-In particular, practitioners should be aware of Gemini-3-Pro’s sensitivity to persona prompts and recognize that constructing personas from user profiles requires careful design in applied settings.
-While more nuanced persona representations may mitigate such extreme behavior, exploring this direction is left for future work.